sequenceiq/hadoop-cloud-scripts/readme.md

 ./silent-install.sh
 ```

-region specific amis are listed below.
+region specific EC2 ami's are listed below.

-# Option-2: Deploy from ec2
+# Option-2: Deploy from EC2

 The silent install script is written is *bash*, so its not trivial to run it on `windows`.
 Its possile from [git bash](http://msysgit.github.io/), but there is an easier way:

 * start a micro instance on ec2
-* pass an installer script as user-data. all ubuntu images are prepared with [cloud init](https://help.ubuntu.com/community/CloudInit) which interprets the user-data as script if it's first line starts with: `#!/`
+* pass an installer script as user-data. all ubuntu images are prepared with [cloud init] (https://help.ubuntu.com/community/CloudInit) which interprets the user-data as script if the first line starts with: `#!/`

 ### step 1: start ubuntu
 Choose your region: